Ready to finance a new car?

-Paducah Bank can drive you to a better deal.
+Paducah Bank can drive you to a better deal on an auto loan.

 The average American buys nine vehicles in his or her lifetime.
 With so much practice, you might think we would figure out how to get a great deal.
 But many folks don’t take the time to learn how to haggle over auto prices.
 They also fail to research the best way to pay for the car.

 Obviously, most consumers don’t walk into dealerships with fists full of cash.
 They borrow money to purchase that rugged pickup, luxury sedan, stylish SUV or kid-toting minivan.
 Some get their loans for pre-owned and new cars from Paducah Bank, while others finance through auto dealerships.

 So where should you get a car loan?
 Consumer advocates agree that a bank like ours almost always offer the best financing choices for cars, motorcycles, RVs and other vehicles.
 Not only do they tend to offer lower interest rates and fees, but most will conveniently pre-approve your loan before you head to the dealer.

 At the same time, experts are wary of dealer financing, which often involves higher interest rates and inflated fees.
 The nonprofit Center for Responsible Lending looked at one year’s worth of auto loans and concluded that U.S. consumers who financed through dealers overpaid by nearly $26 billion over the life of those loans.
 Advocates specifically warned of hidden loan “acquisition fees” that can total more than $2,500 per vehicle.